Christian Knabenhans

 Before that, I worked on verifiable and robust Fully Homomorphic Encryption in Anwar Hithnawi’s Privacy-Preserving Systems Lab at ETH Zurich, and I hold a joint Master’s in Cyber-Security from EPFL and ETH.
 During my Bachelor’s and Master’s, I’ve also worked on static analysis and formal verification and privacy issues of machine learning.

-In my free time, I am (or was) involved in the non-profits ETH Cyber Group — Student Initiative and L’Association Francophone des Étudiants de Zurich.
+In my free time, I am/was involved in the non-profits ETH Cyber Group — Student Initiative and L’Association Francophone des Étudiants de Zurich.
 I also fence and rant about opera.

 Publications